git-akihakune/ciary/BUILD.md

 ## What Gets Built

 - `ciary`: Main executable
-- PDF support: Automatically enabled if libharu is detected
+- PDF support: Automatically enabled if external tools are available
 - Export formats: HTML (always), Markdown (always), PDF (if available)

 Run `make deps-status` to see exactly what's available on your system.